发布过程

 Run

-cmrel makestage
+cmrel makestage:-

 In this example we stage a release using the

-git ref:This step takes ~5 minutes.
+v1.8.0-beta.0git ref:This step takes ~5 minutes.
 It will build all container images and create all the manifest files, sign Helm charts and upload everything to a storage bucket on Google Cloud.
 These artifacts will then be published and released in the next steps.

 -